merklejerk/send-ether/README.md

     // once it becomes available (transaction is posted to the blockchain but
     // not yet mined).
     onTxId: Function,
-    // Decimal places of token amount.
+    // Decimal places of amount.
     // E.g., 18 for whole ether, 0 for wei or smallest units.
     // Defaults to 0.
     base: Number,
     // If connecting to a custom provider (e.g., a private node), this
     // can be the set to the address of an unlocked wallet on the provider
-    // from which to send the tokens.
+    // from which to send the ether.
     account: String,
     // Hex-encoded 32-byte private key of sender (e.g., '0x1234...').
     key: String,